Dunning–Kruger effect: Measurement, analysis, and investigated tasks

 The most common approach to measuring the Dunning–Kruger effect is to compare self-assessment with objective performance.
 The self-assessment is sometimes called subjective ability in contrast to the objective ability corresponding to the actual performance.
 The self-assessment may be done before or after the performance.
 If done afterward, the participants receive no independent clues during the performance as to how well they did.
 Thus, if the activity involves answering quiz questions, no feedback is given as to whether a given answer was correct.

 The measurement of the subjective and the objective abilities can be in absolute or relative terms.
 When done in absolute terms, self-assessment and performance are measured according to objective standards, e.g. concerning how many quiz questions were answered correctly.
 When done in relative terms, the results are compared with a peer group.
 In this case, participants are asked to assess their performances in relation to the other participants, for example in the form of estimating the percentage of peers they outperformed.
-The Dunning–Kruger effect is present in both cases, but tends to be significantly more pronounced when done in relative terms.
-This means that people are usually more accurate when predicting their raw score than when assessing how well they did relative to their peer group.
+The Dunning–Kruger effect is present in both cases, but tends to be significantly more pronounced when done in relative terms; people are usually less accurate when assessing how well they did relative to their peer group than when simply predicting their raw score.